vinayakkarora/gpsbasedtoll/README.md

-Intel Unnati Training: GPS based Toll System using python This project uses GPS Coordinates to calculate Toll Fare of a Car Made using several Python libraries, using Tkinter as front end and MySQL as back end Three types of Fare:
+Intel Unnati Training: GPS based Toll System using python This project uses GPS Coordinates to calculate Toll Fare of a Car Made using several Python libraries, using Tkinter as front end and MySQL as back end

+Tolls are collected at Toll booths but this is not just.
+Whether you travel long distance or short distance, the same amount is charged.
+To solve this, we calculate Toll Charges on the bases of distance travelled calculated using GPS Coordinates.

+Three types of Fare:
 1) Normal Fare
 2) Discouted fare (Return Journey within 24hrs)